mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 #### 5.3.1  Bubble Size Attribute

-The attribute to control bubbles size for given item in series.
+This attribute controls bubble size for a given item in series.

 #### 5.3.2 Auto Scale

-If **Yes** then bubble size and proportions will be computed automatically.
-Otherwise value from **Scale factor** will be used.
+If **Yes** then bubble size and proportions will be computed automatically (otherwise the value from **Scale factor** will be used).

 #### 5.3.3 Scale Factor

-The scale factor of bubbles on chart.
-This value will be used to determine final bubble size by multiplying current scale factor value and value from bubble size attribute.
+This controls the scale factor of bubbles on a chart.
+This value will be used to determine the final bubble size by multiplying current scale factor value and value from the bubble size attribute.

-### 5.3 Heat map
+### 5.3 Heat Map

 #### 5.3.1  Data Source

-Controls single data series.
-Entity in his series should have at least three attributes:
+This property controls a single data series.
+An entity in this series should have at least three attributes:

-* **x** — for x axis
+* **x** — This controls the x axis.
-* **y** — for y axis
+* **y** — This controls the y axis.
-* **value (z)** — for displaying "heat" at [x y] location.
+* **value (z)** — This displays "heat" at an "x y" location.

 #### 5.3.2 Horizontal Axis Attribute

-Value for horizontal (x) axis of the chart.
+This is a value for a chart's horizontal (x) axis.

 #### 5.3.3 Horizontal Sort Attribute

-Attribute to sort values on horizontal (x) axis.
+This attribute sorts values on a horizontal (x) axis.

 {{% alert color="warning" %}}
-This property works only when data source is **Database**
+This property works only when data source is **Database**.
 {{% /alert%}}

 #### 5.3.4 Horizontal Sort Order

-Controls order of items along horizontal axis.
+This property controls the order of items along a horizontal axis.

 #### 5.3.5 Vertical Axis Attribute

-Value for vertical (y) axis of the chart.
+This is a value for a chart's vertical (y) axis.

 #### 5.3.6 Vertical Sort Attribute

-Attribute to sort values on vertical (y) axis.
+This attribute sorts values on a vertical (y) axis.

 {{% alert color="warning" %}}
-This property works only when data source is **Database**
+This property works only when data source is **Database**.
 {{% /alert%}}

 #### 5.3.7 Vertical Sort Order

-Controls order of items along vertical axis.
+This property controls the order of items along a vertical axis.

 #### 5.3.8 Value Attribute

-Attribute that will be used as heat value for given single entity.
+This is the attribute that will be used as a heat value for given single entity.

 ### 5.4 Pie Chart

 #### 5.4.1 Series

-Series data source for pie chart.
+This property is the series data source for a pie chart.

-#### 5.4.2 Series name
+#### 5.4.2 Series Name

-Should an expression that when evaluated will return unique name for single series:
+This property allows for an expression that when evaluated will return a unique name for a single series:

 {{< figure src="/attachments/appstore/modules/charts/pie-chart-series-name-example.png" >}}